Theophilus Jones (soldier): Post 1653

 With hostilities at an end, Jones and his brothers remained active in politics, although both Henry and Ambrose refused to accept the removal of bishops from the Church of Ireland.
 Scotland and Ireland were made part of the Commonwealth of England, with one unified Parliament and in 1656 he was elected to the Second Protectorate Parliament, representing a combined seat for Westmeath, Longford, and King's counties.
 He also sat in the short-lived Third Protectorate Parliament in 1659, before falling from favour and joining with Henry, Charles Coote and others in overthrowing the Commonwealth government in Ireland.

 Following the Restoration of Charles II in 1660, Jones was appointed to the new Privy Council of Ireland and made Clerk of the Pells in the Exchequer of Ireland.
-He succeeded his brother Henry as Scoutmaster-General of Ireland in 1661 and represented Meath in the restored Parliament of Ireland from 1661 to 1666; his brother Oliver was MP for Knocktopher.
+He succeeded his brother Henry as Scoutmaster-General of Ireland in 1661 and represented County Meath in the restored Parliament of Ireland from 1661 to 1666; his brother Oliver was MP for Knocktopher.
 The diarist Samuel Pepys records having dinner with him in London in September 1661, along with Sir George Ayscue and Sir William Penn, senior officers in the Royal Navy who served in Ireland with Cromwell.

 He helped suppress a Presbyterian-backed plot to seize Dublin Castle in 1662, and effectively retired from public life in 1664; thereafter, much of his time was spent on legal battles over Lucan Manor, an estate awarded to him in 1654.
 This had been confiscated from Patrick Sarsfield, a senior commander in the Confederacy, whose eldest son Wllliam married Mary Croft, sister of Duke of Monmouth, an illegitimate son of Charles II.
 William used this connection to have the family lands returned in 1674 and Jones was compensated with lands elsewhere.

 He died in Osbertstown, County Kildare on 2 January 1685, leaving his property to his son Arthur.